Model-agnostic interpretation of 10 billion years of cosmic evolution traced by BOSS and eBOSS data: Systematic checks and performance on synthetic catalogues

-We find $\alpha_\parallel$ is biased by $4.2\sigma$ in the PT challenge, as well as $2.1\sigma$ on the Nseries Box mocks, in both cases the systematic shift is of similar magnitude, $+0.0077$ and $+0.0082$, respectively.
+We find $\alpha_\parallel$ is biased by $4.2\sigma_{566}$ in the PT challenge (here the subscript 566 indicates that this is the statistical error for an effective volume of $566 [{\rm Gpc}h^{-1}]^3$), as well as $2.1\sigma_{80}$ on the Nseries Box mocks (again since the sigma refers to the statistical error of an effective volume of $80 [{\rm Gpc}h^{-1}]^3$), in both cases the systematic shift is of similar magnitude, $+0.0077$ and $+0.0082$, respectively.
 This represents a 1/3 to 1/5 of the statistical error of the data.
-As explained in Ref. \cite{ShapeFitPT}, the origin of this systematic is related to the hexadecapole signal.
-Certainly, when repeating the fit on the mean using only the monopole and quadrupole signals we find an offset of $-0.003\pm0.011$ for the Nseries Boxes; and $0.0040\pm0.054$\footnote{As in table~\ref{tab:final_sys}, the errors correspond to the 95\% confidence level.} for the PT challenge mocks, both cases perfectly compatible with the expected result within the $2\sigma$ interval.
+As explained in Ref.~\cite{ShapeFitPT}, the origin of this systematic is related to the hexadecapole signal.
+Certainly, when repeating the fit on the mean using only the monopole and quadrupole signals we find an offset of $-0.003\pm0.011$ for the Nseries Boxes; and $0.0040\pm0.054$,\footnote{As in table~\ref{tab:final_sys}, the errors correspond to the 95\% confidence level.} for the PT challenge mocks, both cases perfectly compatible with the expected result within the $2\sigma$ interval.
 However, the impact of this systematic error on the cosmology variables is non-existent.
 This may seem paradoxical at first sight, but is related to the effect of the model-prior.
 As discussed in Ref.~\cite{ShapeFitPT}, both $\alpha_\parallel$ and $\alpha_\perp$ variables are related via geometrical arguments within the $\Lambda$CDM model (as well as many other cosmology models).
 This tight relation in the parameter space of the $\alpha$'s forbids the region where the systematic on $\alpha_\parallel$ extends (and also limits the constraining power of the hexadecapole when the geometrical relation between $\alpha_\parallel-\alpha_\perp$ is imposed by the model).
 This can be seen in the left panel of fig. 2 of Ref. \cite{ShapeFitPT} (see red contours corresponding to the pipeline choices used in this paper), where the dashed empty contours display the parameter space allowed by the $\Lambda$CDM model, and the solid filled contours are those directly inferred from the model-agnostic analysis.
+In any case, adding in quadrature the $4.2\sigma_{566}$ found for $\alpha_\parallel$ with its statistical error value for the four different samples, only yields an increase of 5\% and 2.6\% of the total error budget (from 0.022 to 0.023 and from 0.038 to 0.039 for the sample with the smallest and largest error, respectively) making this contribution irrelevant.

 Focusing on the systematics of the $\Lambda$CDM parameters, we find that, from the PT challenge, Nseries-$\mathcal{Z}$ and Nseries Box mocks, all the three parameters are within the 95\% confidence level drawn from the set of mocks, showing no hint of systematics.
 Because of the large effective volume of $V_{\rm eff}=566\,[{\rm Gpc}h^{-1}]^3$ of the PT challenge mocks, the shift associated to the $95\%$ is also considerably smaller than the size of the $1\sigma$ statistical error-bar --3 times smaller for $\Omega_{\rm m}$, 2 times smaller for $H_0$ and 4 times smaller for $A_s$-- demonstrating that the total effective volume of these mocks is sufficiently high to limit the potential systematics on the data below a threshold which is significantly smaller than the statistical errors.
 Therefore we conclude that 1) we do not detect significant modeling systematics to be added to the cosmology variables, and 2) the precision in determining such systematics is small enough to make them negligible for the current BOSS+eBOSS combined catalogues.